DentalPost Team

 How Do Dental Offices Stay at the Top of Their Game?

-Working as a temp in over 100 offices in the Atlanta area, I noticed two things the most successful and engaged practices shared in common: a growth and ownership mindset.
+Working as a temp in over 100 dental practices, I noticed two things the most successful and engaged practices shared in common: a growth and ownership mindset.

 Top employers create a culture of team members who think and act like owners.
 What I witnessed working in so many different offices as a temp hygienist was that those who offered bonuses, profit-sharing, or aligned employee goals with the practice’s goals were the ones that thrived.
 When employees understand that the practice’s financial success is tied to their own, magic happens.